Sharanya-create/100-days-of-code/log.md

 **Thoughts**: Yesterday while I was building the scraper page for my college I thought I would not use flask and just keep it like separate html files that would open on browser on a click.
 But then I wanted to give it a typical web application look that would open the index page when the development server would start.
 Hence I coded the main.py and set my application on Flask, along with which I completed the index page with CSS animation properties such as the content on the page would fade in appear on load.
 Today I coded for 1.5 hrs.

 **Link(s) to work**: would upload it soon when I complete the scrapper sites for all the top colleges of Mangalore and then push it to GitHub.

+### Day 22:Google Registration form clone date:07-06-2020

+**Today's progress**: Completed rgistration form using java swings and even completed the second page, scraper page for second top college for my data scraper website.
+Coded for 4 hours.

+**Thoughts**: I have made my registration form look almost similar to google forms for that can be built for registration, the only differences are that i have not used a post method for sending the details to the form owner but have given a local file path where the details are written using java file handling concepts and i have replaced the submit button with register as it would suit much on swings frame interface.
+I have used Jframe, Jlabel, JButton, JTextField components of java swings.
+This form mimics the functionality of simple google form for registration.
+With 3 fields for entering name,mobile number and email.
+It is used only for demonstration of working of a form.
+Google form will be coded with javascript and i have coded my form  with java.

+**Link(s) to work**: https://github.com/Sharanya-create/100-days-of-code/blob/master/Registration%20Form/src/Swing/Reg.java